Unique Ways to Organize Your Wedding Guest List

 Go digital for your entire guest list management.

-Sure, Excel may be great for most, but we found Xwavesoft's Guest List Organizer to be one of the best things to spend $4.99 on.
-It keeps track of your guests' addresses, RSVP responses, meal choices, tables (if doing assigned seating), and much more PLUS it makes it super easy to make .PDFs available when you're ready to print everything for your wedding planner or day of coordinator.
+Excel may be great for most, but we found Bridebook to be one of the best tools.
+It keeps track of your guests' addresses, RSVP responses, meal choices, tables (if doing assigned seating), and much more.
 Want to work on your guest list while on your work break and didn't bring your wedding binder?
 No prob!
-Everything is in the Cloud and can sync to your computer, iPhone, or iPad.
+Everything is in the app.
 It really can't get much easier than that!

 Hit up the dollar store for your assigned seating arrangements.